givingjar/filing-cabinet/files/handbook/bylaws.md

 ## Article X

-### Adoption, Amendments, and Annual Statements

-1. **Adoption.** The bylaws shall be adopted by the Board of Directors by resolution and unanimous consent of all directors.
+### Amendments

-2. **Amendment.** The Board of Directors shall have the power to amend, alter, make and repeal the bylaws of the Organization by resolution and majority consent of all directors.
+The Board of Directors shall have the power to amend, alter, make, and repeal the bylaws of the Organization by resolution and majority consent of all directors.

-3. **Annual Statements.** Each director, principal officer, and member of a committee with governing board delegated powers shall annually sign a statement which affirms such person:

-   1. Has received a copy of the bylaws,

-   2. Has read and understands the bylaws, and

-   3. Has agreed to comply with the bylaws.

 ## Source